 about

-Inspired by the ever-growing, invigorating farming festivals taking place around the world, UNDERGROUND has been created to connect farmers and growers around the common grounds of soil, food and farming… with some music thrown in for good measure!
+Inspired by the invigorating regenerative farming festivals taking place around the world, UNDERGROUND has been created to connect farmers, growers and eaters around the common grounds of soil, food and farming… with some music thrown in for good measure!

-Bringing diverse stories, ideas, people and practices together at the source of where our food comes from (on the land/whenua) is part of what makes UNDERGROUND unique.
+Bringing diverse stories, ideas, people and practices together at the source of where our food comes from, is part of what makes UNDERGROUND unique.

 THE LOCATION